mechanistry/timberborn-modding/README.md

 The game then searches for all implementations of the `IModStarter` interface, creates instances of these implementations and runs the `StartMod` method on them.
 This interface lets you run your own code when the game first starts, for example apply code modifications using Cecil, Harmony or similar without having to use BepInEx or modifying the game’s Program Files directory in any other way.

-The class which implements IModStarter must have a parameterless constructor.
+The class which implements `IModStarter` must have a parameterless constructor.

+You can use the `IModEnvironment` parameter to access the mod's directory on the disk.

 Example:
 ```
 public class MyFirstModStarter : IModStarter {

-  public void StartMod() {
+  public void StartMod(IModEnvironment modEnvironment) {
     // Your code goes here
   }